Using registers to build a service

 How you can use registers to build better digital services.

 You can use the data to create features for forms.
-For example, the UK government and Parliament petitions service uses the country register to populate a drop-down menu from which a user can select their location.
+For example, the UK government and Parliament petitions service uses the country register to populate a drop-down menu from which users can select their location.

 Each register is managed by one person from the organisation that’s responsible for the data within it.
 This person is known as the custodian.

-As they’re responsible for looking after the register, you can be confident that the data you’re using to build your service is up to date and accurate.
+As they’re responsible for looking after the register, you can be confident that the data you’re using to build your service is current.

-Using registers to build services is more reliable than using other sources of information.
-These might be out of date or at risk of being unpublished at any time
+Using registers to build services is more reliable than using other sources of information, which might be out of date or at risk of being unpublished at any time.

 Registers you can use